radgrad/semantic-ui/README.md

 The install script runs `gulp build` copies dist/semantic.min.css and dist/semantic.min.js to ../../radgrad/app/client/lib/semantic-ui.

 So that the icon files can be loaded, the dist/themes/ directory is copied to ../../radgrad/app/public.

+## How to develop RadGrad theme adjustments?

+Here's how we're currently developing the theme for RadGrad.
+It is based upon an interplay between the radgrad and semantic-ui repositories.

+1. Create a branch in both the radgrad and semantic-ui repositories for your theme development work.

+2. Start in the semantic-ui repository.
+Make changes to the various semantic-ui site/ files and run `gulp build` to create the theme.
+Test your changes by editing and displaying the index.html file.

+3. When you are ready to see how the theme looks in radgrad, run `install-dist.sh`, which builds the theme and copies it into (your branch) in the radgrad repo (which should be a sibling directory of the semantic-ui repo).

+4. When you feel comfortable with your changes, sync both branches to GitHub.
+When you're really, really comfortable with your changes, merge your branches into master.